dossantosh/SpringFirstProject/README.md

 ## 📌 Project Overview

-A web application for user management, news, and perfume catalog, built with Spring Boot, Thymeleaf, and PostgreSQL.
-This project showcases secure authentication, session management and modular architecture, supporting both server-side rendering and RESTful APIs.
+A web application for user management, news, and a perfume catalog, built with Spring Boot, Thymeleaf, and PostgreSQL.
+It demonstrates secure authentication, session management, and a modular architecture, supporting both server-side rendering and RESTful APIs.

-Serves as a foundation for developing enterprise-grade web applications, focusing on security and fine-grained user role/permission separation, Controlled via custom permission roles (modules and submodules) through custom annotations controlled with Aspects(AOP) and JDBC session management.
+Designed as a foundation for enterprise-grade web applications, it emphasizes security with fine-grained user role and permission separation managed via custom annotations, AOP, and JDBC session handling.
+The system ensures real-time data consistency and concurrency to prevent reader-writer conflicts, while providing comprehensive user monitoring and auditing capabilities.

 ---